FAQs – Frequently Asked Questions for Sonnenerde

 If you don’t have such a device, you should follow the lamp manufacturer’s recommendations, which often specify the correct distance for their lamps.
 Too little light will cause plants to stretch and noticeably reduce yield, while too much light can cause issues like “burnt” leaves, ultimately inhibiting photosynthesis and nutrient uptake.

-It is absolutely recommended to reuse your hemp soil.
+It is absolutely recommended to reuse our hemp soil Hanferde.
 The only thing you need to do is provide additional nutrients and minerals to the soil life between cycles.

 A mulch layer (1–3 cm thick) is absolutely recommended for several reasons.
-First, it protects your hemp soil from drying out too quickly by preventing water from simply evaporating.
-Second, the mulch material supplies nutrients for the microbial life in your hemp soil.
-For example, our organic fiber mainly consists of stable straw from dried organic cattle manure and is a perfect long-term nitrogen source for large pots or raised beds.
+First, it protects your soil from drying out too quickly by preventing water from simply evaporating.
+Second, the mulch material supplies nutrients for the microbial life in your soil.
+For example, our Bio Faser mainly consists of stable straw from dried organic cattle manure and is a perfect long-term nitrogen source for large pots or raised beds.

 You can also incorporate all plant waste into your mulch layer.
 The use of so-called “cover crops,” meaning ground-covering plants, is practiced in living soil cultivation and is also hotly debated (especially indoors).